shanreed/React-Memory-Game/README.md

 - Hooks
 - React-Bootstrap
 - Arrays
- - length
- - reduce
 - Math.floor
 - Math.random
 - Pure Functions

 # Each Card has the following
 - way to check to see if two cards clicked match